You may or may not have heard about Sam Smith yet. If you haven’t, you need to know two things:

-Even YouTube is making not-so-mild suggestions with its ads when I type “sam smith how will i know” into the search bar:
+Even YouTube makes not-so-mild suggestions with its ads when “sam smith how will i know” is typed into the search bar:

-My question is this: How and why is Sam Smith considered “fat”?
-Are we so inundated with mass media’s message of what it means to be a man, how a man looks, and what is generally acceptable when it comes to levels of attractiveness that we can’t recognize the physical beauty in someone like Sam Smith?
+This is the real question: How and why is Sam Smith considered “fat”?
+Are consumers so inundated with mass media’s message of what it means to be a man, how a man looks, and what is generally acceptable when it comes to levels of attractiveness that it’s impossible to recognize the physical beauty in someone like Sam Smith?

 In an interview with Jessica Robertson of Fader, Smith said:

 “I got a comment on my Instagram recently—I posted a picture and someone said, “He’s getting fatter and fatter.”
 It boggles my mind.
 I can see why people would go crazy.
 I do care about the way I look; I used to be really, really big as a child, so my weight is something that I have always been very conscious of and sensitive about.
 But I don’t give a shit.
 I just need to have the best body I can and feel confident in that.
 I’ve had some horrible things said to me in my life, so I’m quite immune to things like that.”